apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 ![alt text](../assets/vulnlab/machines/build/img/image-8.png)

 There's a webhook that triggers on push events and makes a POST request to `http://172.18.0.3:8080/gitea-webhook/post`.
-The `172.18.0.0/16` is a private address range also used by [Docker networks](https://docs.storagemadeeasy.com/appliance/docker_networking), so it's possible that the Jenkins instance is running on a Docker container with IP address `172.18.0.3`.
+The `172.18.0.0/16` is a private address range used for example by [Docker networks](https://docs.storagemadeeasy.com/appliance/docker_networking), so it's possible that the Jenkins instance is running on a Docker container with IP address `172.18.0.3`.
 We'll confirm this later after we get a reverse shell.

 Now we can edit the `Jenkinsfile` directly from the Gitea web interface at <http://build.vl:3000/buildadm/dev/_edit/main/Jenkinsfile> and [add a reverse shell](https://cloud.hacktricks.xyz/pentesting-ci-cd/jenkins-security/jenkins-rce-creating-modifying-pipeline) to it: